 What is the WordPress Content Management System?

-WP has grown tremendously because of its licensing, ease of use, and good content manager.
-Another reason for the rapid growth is the large community of developers and designers responsible for creating plugins and themes used by 200 million users in 2009.
+WordPress grew fast due to its license, ease of use, and great content tools.
+Another reason for its growth is the large group of developers and designers who created plugins and themes for 200 million users in 2009.

-Automattic, the company behind WordPress, also has a free blog hosting service.
-The hosting service simplifies the management of pages outside of the regular chronological order of web content.
-It offers a complete content management system from an essential blog management software.
+Automattic, the company behind WordPress, also offers a free blog hosting service.
+This service makes it easy to manage pages outside the regular blog order.
+It provides a complete system for managing content, starting with simple blog software.

-It is straightforward to create a blog using WordPress.
-You can make a completely free website with many themes and plugins.
+Making a blog with WordPress is easy.
+You can also build a free website with lots of themes and plugins.

 Features of WordPress